Anderson-Lab/anderson-lab.github.io/csis_604_summer_2017/hadoop_assignment.md

 ## Other notes
 It's probably a good idea to install firefox on master: sudo apt-get install firefox.
 That way it is easy to use the Hadoop internal links.
 To get this to work, make sure you have a X11 client installed (Xming for windows or the one that comes with MobaXterm with windows or XQuartz with mac).

+## Post Questions
+What does each of the following do?
+1. NodeManager
+2. YARN
+3. DataNode